BCM-Neurosurgery/data-net-source/README.md

 git clone git@github.com:BCM-Neurosurgery/data-net-source.git
 ```

-Ensure that any external dependencies required by the parser you would like
+Ensure that pip and any external dependencies required by the parser you would like
 to run are correctly installed on your system.

 You should not need to manually install any python dependencies if your parser
-has its dependencies specified.
+has its dependencies specified in the config file.
 Instead, activate the appropriate conda
 environment, and run the prepare script using:
 ```bash
 python prepare.py path/to/the/config/file